department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/042023 NoD Evaluative Research/research-plan.md

 * Enhance Veterans’ personalized online experience

-Along with meeting OCTO priorities, we are working with the Board of Appeals to discover ways we can help meet the goal:
+Along with meeting OCTO priorities, we are working with the Board of Appeals to discover ways we can help meet the following goals:

 * Each Veteran’s appeal is timely docketed and tracked throughout the appeals process
 * Each Veteran receives a timely hearing by a Veterans Law Judge upon request